telefonicaid/fiware-orion/test/acceptance/behave/README.md

         `entity_id=room_0, entity_id=room_1, ..., entity_id=room_N`
   - If entity type prefix is true, the entity type is value plus a suffix (consecutive), ex:
         `entity_type=room_0, entity_type=room_1, ..., entity_type=room_N`
+  - The prefixes function (id or type) are used if entities_number is greater than 1.
   - If attributes number is equal to "1", the attribute name has not suffix, ex: `attributes_name=temperature` else attributes number is major than "1" the attributes name are value plus a suffix (consecutive), ex:
         `attributes_name=temperature_0, attributes_name=temperature_1, ..., temperature_N`